Every pastor wants to know how to reach the post-christian community..

 Millennials are socially desperate.
 They are isolated.
 They don’t know how to find community.
 They are starving for group support, friendship, and a community that helps each other face the problems of life.

-Nothing like this really exists outside the church—and if it does, it’s incredibly hard to find.
-One of the great assets of the church is that it wants people to join.
-Most in-groups, friend groups, and cliques want to remain unmovably exclusive.
+Nothing similar to this really exists outside the church—and if it does, it’s incredibly hard to find.
+One of the great assets of the church is that it wants others to join.
+Most in-groups, friend groups, and cliques want to remain exclusive.

 This results in a common experience of getting stonewalled out of close-knit friend groups.
-Show people a different side of friendship—God’s inviting side, rooted in the love of Jesus.
+Show individuals a different side of friendship—God’s inviting side, rooted in the love of Jesus.

 “How lovely on the mountains Are the feet of him who brings good news, Who announces peace And brings good news of happiness, Who announces salvation, And says to Zion, ‘Your God reigns!’”
 (Isaiah 52:7)